uboslinux/ubos-website/content/docs/developers/misc/setting-up-arch-linux/prepare-arch-pc.md

 ---
-title: Prepare a PC to develop for UBOS using Arch Linux
+title: Prepare a PC for installing Arch Linux
 weight: 10
 ---

-To set up an Arch Linux system for UBOS development, first prepare a suitable x86_64 PC:
+First prepare a suitable x86_64 PC:

 1. On a different computer, download a 64bit Arch Linux boot image from [here](https://www.archlinux.org/download/) and save it in a convenient